FatmaAgil/CompGraphicsProject/README.md

-# **Pac-Man Reimagined** 🎮🍒
+# **Maze Muncher** 🎮🍒

 Dive into the **nostalgia-filled labyrinth** with a thrilling twist!
 In this game, you'll guide Pac-Man through a maze of challenges, dodge crafty ghosts, and gobble up pellets like your life depends on it (because it does). 🎩

 ## **Overview**

-Welcome to **Pac-Man Reimagined**, a fun and interactive web-based game where you navigate Pac-Man through a dynamic maze, avoiding the relentless ghosts that only live for the thrill of catching you.
+Welcome to **Maze Muncher Reimagined**, a fun and interactive web-based game where you navigate Pac-Man through a dynamic maze, avoiding the relentless ghosts that only live for the thrill of catching you.
 The game combines nostalgia with modern programming, offering players hours of fun and intense gameplay across various difficulty levels.

 - **Simple Controls:** Navigate with your arrow keys and outsmart those cheeky ghosts.
 - **Dynamic Gameplay:** Choose between Easy, Medium, and Hard difficulty levels for a more challenging experience.